doingweb/watney-app/README.md

 ### Plugin Databases

 Plugins each get their own [LevelDB](https://www.npmjs.com/package/level) database, which can be used to store important non-static information such as renewable authorization tokens.
-They live in the `.plugin-db` directory (which will be automatically created) at the root of your Watney project.
+They live in the `.databases` directory (which you will need to create, currently) at the root of your Watney project.

-Since plugins may store sensitive information, it is recommended that you have your source control ignore the `.plugin-db` directory.
+Since plugins may store sensitive information, it is recommended that you have your source control ignore the `.databases` directory.

 ### Building a Plugin